rpoleski/MulensModel/developers_board.md

   * [Jung+17](http://adsabs.harvard.edu/abs/2017AJ....153..129J) - rotating triple lens - somehow special version of xallarap
 * Function Improvements/Expansion:
   * BinaryLens class:
+    * _are we using VBBL with improvements from 2018 paper?_
     * should BinaryLens() accept source\_x/y as lists or arrays?
     * function for center of mass shift (currently: shift\_x in trajectory.py, x\_shift in binarylens.py, xcm\_offset in caustics.py)
     * topology of caustics based on (s,q) - already is inside the Cassan+08 calculations, mostly needs use case